Marketplace Enrollment Periods

 Ver en Español

 In general, you can have a special enrollment opportunity to sign up for private, non-group coverage during the year, other than during Open Enrollment period, if you have a qualifying life event.
-During the COVID-19 emergency period, you can also have an extended amount of time to sign up.
-Events that trigger a special enrollment period (SEP) include:
+Only one person in a household applying for coverage or financial assistance through the Exchange must qualify for a SEP in order for the entire household to qualify for the SEP.
+Events that trigger a special enrollment period (SEP) can include:

-• Loss of eligibility for other coverage (for example if you quit your job or were laid off or if your hours were reduced, or if you lose student health coverage when you graduate) Note that loss of eligibility for other coverage because you didn’t pay premiums does not trigger a special enrollment opportunity
+-Loss of eligibility for other coverage (for example if you quit your job or were laid off or if your hours were reduced, or if you lose student health coverage when you graduate) Note that loss of eligibility for other coverage because you didn’t pay premiums does not trigger a special enrollment opportunity

-• Gaining a dependent (for example, if you give birth to or adopt a child).
+-Gaining a dependent (for example, if you give birth to or adopt a child).
 Note that pregnancy does NOT trigger a special enrollment opportunity in most states

-• A permanent move to another state or within a state if you move outside of your health plan service area (limitations apply)
+-A permanent move to another state or within a state if you move outside of your health plan service area (limitations apply)

-• Exhaustion of COBRA coverage
+-Exhaustion of COBRA coverage

-• Cessation of employer contributions to COBRA premiums
+-Cessation of employer contributions to COBRA premiums

-• Income increases or decreases enough to change your eligibility for Marketplace subsidies
+-Income increases or decreases enough to change your eligibility for Marketplace subsidies

-• Change in immigration status
+-Change in immigration status

-• Enrollment or eligibility error made by the Marketplace or another government agency or somebody, such as an assister, acting on their behalf.
+-Enrollment or eligibility error made by the Marketplace or another government agency or somebody, such as an assister, acting on their behalf.

 Note that some triggering events will only qualify you for a SEP in the health insurance Marketplace; they do not apply in the outside market.
 For example, if you gain citizenship or lawfully present status, the Marketplace must provide you with a special enrollment opportunity.